zin-Fu/Automation-Data-Processing/README.md

 #### 2. `crawler_similar.py`

-This script is used to download images from a specified URL.
-It also utilizes the Selenium library to automate browser operations.
+This script is used to download images from a specified URL, also utilizes the Selenium library to automate browser operations.

 **Usage:**
 - Enter the URL containing the images to download